 - Inconsistent thinking quality across distributed teams

-Depending on organisational needs, DIaaS modules may cover:
+Depending on organisational needs, the engagements may include:

-- Design thinking in business and product contexts
+- Design thinking within business and product ecosystems

 - Design rationale, storytelling, and stakeholder communication